RKA2020/Maplet-GutData/README.md

 Maplet is an R package for statistical data analysis specifically focusing on metabolomics datasets (Chetnik et al. "maplet: An extensible for modular and reproducible omics pipelines".
 Bioinformatics, 2021).

-To get started with Maplet, you need to install the latest stable version of maplet using the following command:
+To get started, you need to install the latest stable version of maplet using the following command:

 ```
 devtools::install_github(repo="krumsieklab/maplet@v1.2.1", subdir="maplet")
 ```

-Additional information about the installation of maplet and examples on how to use maplet can be found on the github page of the package [here](https://github.com/krumsieklab/maplet).
+Additional information about the installation of maplet and examples on how to use it can be found on the github page of the package [here](https://github.com/krumsieklab/maplet).

 # **The Aim of this Project**

 The usage of multi-omics and bioinformatics approaches in the gut microbiome and metabolome field has gained more attention recently.

-Here, we used "Maplet" and R to analyze a publicly available dataset from the paper "Gut microbiome structure and metabolic activity in inflammatory bowel disease" (Franzosa et al., 2019).
+Here, we used "maplet" and R to analyze a publicly available dataset from the paper "Gut microbiome structure and metabolic activity in inflammatory bowel disease" (Franzosa et al., 2019).
 [Link to publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/pdf/nihms-1510763.pdf).

 We did that to:

-      1- Check the feasibility of using Maplet in metabolome and gut microbiome data analysis 2- Check the reproducibility of the results generated from the article
+      1- Check the feasibility of using maplet in metabolome and gut microbiome data analysis 2- Check the reproducibility of the results generated from the article

 # **Getting Started with the Project**

 To get started, we first downloaded and saved the supplementary dataset from the above paper.

-You can find the available supplementary data [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/).
+You can find the supplementary data [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/).

 The supplementary files show the results of two metabolome and microbiome datasets for patients with CD, UC, or control (PRISM: 155 samples and validation cohort: 65 samples) - as a start we focused in this exercise on the PRISM samples.